libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 The _equipment hierarchy_ represents how equipment can contain other equipment, as a production line might contain a conveyor belt and a pneumatic actuator.

 ISA-95 defines equipment across multiple scales.
-The scale may be as broad as the building where a plant makes items or as a granular as an individual unit that performs one small action across a very broad process.
+The scale may be as broad as the building where a plant makes items or as a granular as an individual unit that performs one small action within a complex process.

 {{< bigFigure
 alt="Role-based equipment hierarchy"